• Quantified value propositions for enterprise B2B sales

 Before the formal review.

 Share any cell with a named persona via a link.
-They sign in, browse the content you chose, vote ↑/↓ on each chart, and leave threaded comments — before the formal review.
+They sign in, browse the content you chose, vote ↑/↓ on any given chart, and leave threaded comments — before the formal review.

 Refresh the share to push updates; stale votes are tagged automatically.
 You walk into the CFO meeting knowing exactly what's contested and what's already defended.